makoto/haystack.js/README.md

     H(json).val(10) // ['["2"]["c"]["age"]', '["3"]["d"]["age"]']

+## FAQ

+- Is it different from [jsonquery and jsonpath](http://www.sitepen.com/blog/2008/07/16/jsonquery-data-querying-beyond-jsonpath/)

+I think so (though I have never used them).
+Their focus is to find specific value or object.
+The intension of Haystack is more for finding the path.
+This is purely for debugging purpose, so I don't think you want to put this into your production code(hence bookmarklet), but who knows what you use this for.

+- Can I use it for DOM?

+Maybe not.
+When I tried, it causes stack overflow.

 ## Todo list

+- Compact the result set.
+When searching for arrays or keys, they tend to return lots of result with similar paths.
+I could compact [["2"]["age"], ["3"]["age"]] into [["NUM"]["age"]]
-- Visualise tree of the selected object.
+- Visualise tree of the selected object (though this may be able to do it with jsonquery or jsonpath).
-- Is it good idea if this works for any dom element?
-At this moment, it causes stack overflow.
-- If dom search is good idea, add limit of how deep it searches to avoid stack overflow.
+- If DOM search is a good idea, add limit of how deep it searches to avoid stack overflow.
 - Anything else I should add?

 ## Hacking guide